DeShields leads Indians over White Sox 5-4 in 10 innings

 PLESAC SENT HOME

-According to a club official, Indians pitcher Zach Plesac was sent back to Cleveland in a rental car after violating team rules and Major League Baseball’s coronavirus protocols.
-The official said the 25-year-old Plesac went out with friends in Chicago on Saturday following his win against the White Sox.
-The person, who spoke on condition of anonymity because of the sensitivity of the situation, said the team got Plesac a car so he wouldn’t be around teammates in the event he contracted the virus.
-The Athletic first reported the team’s decision to send Plesac home.
+Indians pitcher Zach Plesac was sent back to Cleveland in a car service after violating team rules and Major League Baseball’s coronavirus protocols.
+The 25-year-old Plesac went out with friends in Chicago on Saturday following his win against the White Sox.

+“We love Zach, we support Zach, but he screwed up,” Bieber said.
+“We’re going to handle this in house and we’ll see where it goes from here.”

 ROSTER MOVES